-Both A and b should contain values produced by a reasonable pseudorandom generator with an expected mean of zero.
+Both A and b should contain values produced by a reasonable pseudo-random generator with an expected mean of zero.
 "Reasonable" in this context means compact, fast, and producing independent and identically distributed elements.

-The timed portion of the code performs steps given by equations (1.2) and (1.3) and does not include time to generate A and b.
+The timed portion of the code performs steps given by Equations (2.2) and (2.3) and does not include time to generate A and b.

-Until solution to (1.1) is obtained.
+Until solution to (2.1) is obtained.